 Each 6-person room has its own shower and toilet.
 If you are in a 4-person or 10-person room you have to share the communal shower with 18 people.
 Generally people in the 10-person or 4-person rooms move to a 6-person room when a bed becomes available.

-- Swimming pool – not ideal for swimming but good for a bit of fun and throwing people in
+- Swimming pool – not ideal for swimming but good for a bit of fun

 - Free weights – bench, dumbbells and barbels

 - TV room – 3 TVs, 2 Xbox 360s with a lot games, a collection of DVDs, books and a hard drive with a collection of TV shows and films